 Styled under the watch of Jaguar Design Director Ian Callum, whose previous credits include the Aston Martin DB7 and Vanquish, the F-Type features an athletic stance and an oversized front grille that leans forward slightly to convey a sense of motion even when the car is stationary.

 Aside from aggressive front air intakes and a set of de rigueur side vents, the F-Type's sheetmetal is clean and simple, with the visual highlights being two "heartlines" that define the front fenders and the muscular rear haunches.
 Hidden in the rear deck is a spoiler that automatically rises at 60 mph to improve high-speed stability.

-The F-Type is offered in three different models, each with an engine of its own.
-All three utilize an eight-speed automatic transmission, though a six-speed manual is expected to be added to the options list in the future.
+The F-Type is offered in four different models, each with an engine of its own.

 To help provide an auditory experience that's appropriate to both spirited driving and relaxed cruising, the F-Type features an Active Exhaust system.
 Standard on the S and V8 S and optional on the base model, it features electronically controlled bypass valves in the rear section of the exhaust that open under hard acceleration, effectively providing a free-flowing straight-through arrangement.
 On the highway, the valves close to bring the volume down to a suitably moderate level.

 F-Type S models feature a mechanical limited-slip differential, while the V8 S uses an electronic diff with a multi-plate clutch to transfer torque to whichever rear wheel has the most traction.
 Each of the three variants gets a unique brake setup: the "base model" employs 13.9-inch front discs and 12.8-inch rears, the S is fitted with 15-inch front discs while the V8 S boasts 15-inch front and 14.8-inch rear units.